Pop-Culture | Posted by Julie Z on 05/1/2011

 Pop-Culture | Posted by Julie Z on 06/13/2010

 Support Women Artists Sunday: Esperanza Spalding

 Hailed as a prodigy on the acoustic double bass within months of first touching the instrument as a 15-year-old, Esperanza Spalding has emerged as a fine jazz bassist, but has also distinguished herself playing blues, funk, hip-hop, pop fusion, and Brazilian and Afro-Cuban styles as well.
 Born in Portland, OR in 1984, Spalding was not well served by the public school system and soon dropped out of classes to be home schooled.
 Returning to the public school system at 15, she encountered her first acoustic bass (she had already been playing violin for several years) and immediately took to the instrument.
-Dropping out of school again, Spalding enrolled in classes at Portland State University as a 16-year-old, and earned her B.A. in just three years and was immediately hired as …
+Dropping out of school again, Spalding enrolled in classes at Portland State University as a 16-year-old, and earned her B.A. in just three years and was immediately …

 Pop-Culture | Posted by Julie Z on 04/20/2010

 Yesterday, I went to see the movie The Runaways.
 I am simultaneously a huge fan of Dakota Fanning and Joan Jett herself while not such a huge fan of Kristen Stewart, and wasn’t entirely sure what to expect.
 And I must say, I was pleasantly surprised.